-You won’t automatically be forced to serve jail time if you’ve been charged with a DWI related offense for the first time in Texas.
-In some cases, defendants serve jail time for 1st occurrences, but its normally due to a lack of proficient legal counsel, additional charges, or the decision of the defendant.
+You won’t automatically be forced to serve jail time if you were charged with a DWI related offense for the first time in Texas.
+In some cases, defendants serve jail time for 1st occurrences, but its generally due to a lack of proficient legal counsel, additional charges, or the decision of the defendant.

 If you’re under legal representation by the Law Offices of Tad Nelson & Associates you can expect our legal team to take all the necessary steps to keep you out of jail.

 Probation for 1st DWI Offenses

 If you’re found guilty of a 1st DWI, chances are you won’t have to serve any jail time, but will have your jail sentence suspended while you serve a period of Probation/Community Supervision.
 Generally, probationary periods range from 6 months to 1 year but can be extended to 2 years if the court deems it necessary.

 Persons found guilty of Driving While Intoxicated a 2nd time in Texas are eligible for probation/community supervision.
 However, it’s not a given as is the case with 1st-time cases.
 If probation is granted, the guidelines are generally more stringent than that of 1st time DWI cases.
 Also worth noting, the probationary period is lengthier, but it’s a much better outcome than serving jail time.